Live Exploration of Dynamic Rings: Introduction

 \subsection{Contributions}

-We examine the problem of exploring {\em 1-interval-connected} dynamic rings.
-That is, we consider a ring network in which, at each time step, at most one link is missing, the choice being performed by an adversary.
-We study under what conditions all nodes can be visited by a team of agents unaware of the choices of the adversary.
-When exploration is possible, we examine the cost, in terms of number of agents and time.
+In this paper, we investigate the distributed exploration of dynamic rings under the 1-interval connectivity assumption by mobile agents without explicit means of communication.

+We consider three different termination requirements once the ring has been explored: {\em Explicit Termination}, where, within finite time, all agents must explicitly terminate and stop moving; {\em Explicit Partial Termination}, where, within finite time, at least one agent explicitly terminates and stops moving; {\em Unconscious Exploration}, where the agents are not required to stop.

-We first consider the {\em fully-synchronous} systems (Section \ref{sync}), traditionally assumed in the literature; i.e., all agents are active at each time step, We then introduce the notion of {\em semi-synchronous} systems (Section \ref{ssync}), where only a subset of agents might be active at each time step (the choice of the subset is made by an adversary).
+We first consider the {\em fully-synchronous} systems (Section \ref{sync}) traditionally assumed in the literature; i.e., all agents are active at every time step.
+We then introduce the notion of {\em semi-synchronous} systems (Section \ref{ssync}), where at each time step only a subset of the agents might be active (the choice of the subset is made by an adversary).
 The semi-synchronous model is common in the context of mobile agents in continuous spaces (e.g., \cite{book}) but has never been studied before for agents moving in graphs.
-Our main focus is on the impact that the level of synchrony as well as other factors such as knowledge of the size of the ring, chirality ((i.e., common sense of orientation), anonymity, and communication, have on the solvability of the problem.
+Our main focus is on the impact that the level of synchrony as well as other factors such as knowledge of the size of the ring, chirality (i.e., common sense of orientation), and anonymity, have on the solvability of the problem.

--- We first concentrate on {\em fully synchronous} systems (${\cal FSYNC}$) examining solvability of the exploration problem with {\em two} agents (after showing that it is unsolvable with one).
+We start by examining the exploration problem in {\em fully synchronous} systems (${\cal FSYNC}$), with {\em two} agents, after showing that it is unsolvable with only one.

-For {\em anonymous} rings, we establish a computational separation between exploration with termination and perpetual exploration.
-More precisely, we prove that {\em perpetual exploration is possible} with two agents, even without knowledge of the ring size, chirality and communication.
-By contrast, we show that {\em exploration with termination is impossible} without knowledge of (an upperbound on) the ring size; this holds even if the agents have unique IDs and can communicate when they meet at the same node.
-We conclude by showing that knowledge of an upperbound on the ring size is actually sufficient for two agents to explore with termination.
+For {\em anonymous} rings, we first show that, without any additional knowledge on the ring size (e.g., an upperbound), two non-anonymous agents cannot explore and partially terminate.
+If the agents are anonymous, the same impossibility holds for any number of agents.
+On the other hand, unconscious exploration is possible using two anonymous agents and no additional knowledge.

+If there is knowledge of an upper bound $N$ on the ring size, we show that two anonymous agents can explore and they can both terminate in $3N-6$ rounds.
+This can be done even if agents do not have a common chirality.